apache/spark/docs/sql-programming-guide.md

         <li>A classpath in the standard format for the JVM.
 This classpath must include all of Hive
         and its dependencies, including the correct version of Hadoop.
-These jars only need to be present on the driver, but if you are running in yarn cluster mode then you must ensure they are packaged with you application.</li>
+These jars only need to be present on the driver, but if you are running in yarn cluster mode then you must ensure they are packaged with your application.</li>
       </ol>
     </td>
   </tr>